milesdaudistel/notes/notes.md

 `Platform` kind of like the terms library, framework, or API, but more general.
 The 3 previous terms usually mean code that you call, but a platform can be something like a website template that you can extend.
 I feel like Reddit is a kind of platform for forums.

 `PaaS` stands for platform as a service.
 I think cloud stuff like AWS and Google Cloud is PaaS.

+#Jupyter Notebooks
+A `jupyter notebook` combines code and `rich text`.
+Rich text just means fancy stuff like markdown, latex, tables, etc.

+Notebooks have 2 parts.  `Kernels` are programs that run code segments in a notebook.
+A compiler or interpreter, modified to be able to interface with the your notebook.
+The `dashboard` is the GUI of jupyter notebooks.

 #Misc
 ![macshortcuts](pics/macshortcuts.png)